mohitpai/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

 >
 >Adobe keeps an updated list of known bad addresses which have been proven to be detrimental to engagement and mailing reputation, and ensures emails are not delivered to them.
 This list is managed in a global suppression list which is common across all Adobe customers.
 The addresses and domain names contained in the global suppression list are hidden.
 Only the number of excluded recipients is indicated in the delivery reports.

+In addition, you can leverage Journey Optimizer **Suppression REST API** to control your outgoing messages using suppression and allow lists.
+[Learn how to work with the Suppression REST API](https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/monitor-reputation/manage-suppression-list.html)

 ## Access the suppression list {#access-suppression-list}

 To access the detailed list of excluded email addresses and domains, browse to **[!UICONTROL Administration]** > **[!UICONTROL Channels]** > **[!UICONTROL Email configuration]**, and select **[!UICONTROL Suppression list]**.